Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning

 Specifically, we consider two distinct types of datasets:

 \begin{itemize}

-\item \textit{A large-scale dataset without specific pathological labels}, denoted as $\mathcal{D}_U = \{ \mathbf{x}_i \}_{i=1}^{N_U}$.
+\item \textit{A large-scale dataset without AVD-specific diagnostic labels}, denoted as $\mathcal{D}_U = \{ \mathbf{x}_i \}_{i=1}^{N_U}$.
 Each sample $\mathbf{x}_i \in \mathbb{R}^{L}$ is a pre-processed PPG time-series segment of length $L$.
 Crucially, this dataset is augmented with physiological metadata derived from pulse wave analysis, which enables the generation of proxy labels for our self-supervised pretext task.